Preuss School: Schedule

 Preuss uses a different schedule from most schools to make room for all the courses offered.
 Both the school year and school day are longer than normal.
 The school year is 198 days (compared with 180 days for traditional schools), and the school day is 396 minutes (compared with an average of 360 minutes for traditional schools).
 As a result, Preuss' annual instruction time is 74,669 minutes compared to SDUSD's average of 64,800 minutes.
 Preuss uses a block schedule that calls for four classes to meet on Monday and Wednesday ("A" day) and the other four to meet on Tuesday and Thursday ("B" day).
 Fridays rotate between the two "A" and "B" days.
-Each block lasts 90 minutes which is 30 more minutes than the average school.
+Each block lasts 90 minutes which is 30 more minutes than the average school day.
 During its early years, Preuss ran on a trimester system to match that of UCSD.
 In 2006, the school switched to a semester system.